NetApp/harvest/docs/ontap-metrics.md

 ### headroom_cpu_optimal_point_latency

-Latency component of the optimal point of the latency/utilization curve.
+Latency component of the optimal point of the latency in microseconds/utilization curve.
 This counter can provide an average latency over a range of time.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|